Delaware court OKs CD filings

 every reference and providing them every reference," Ridgely said.

-on a case-by-case basis dating back to 1997, but Delaware is the first state
+CD-ROMs on a case-by-case basis dating back to 1997, but Delaware is the

-to promulgate a rule.
-In August 1999, Delaware's Court of Chancery was the
+first state to promulgate a rule.
+In August 1999, Delaware's Court of Chancery

-first to accept briefs submitted on CD-ROM, which was a sort of pilot project
+was the first to accept briefs submitted on CD-ROM, which was a sort of

 because lawyers are still adapting to the technology.
 But Ridgely said he

-expects lawyers in an upcoming tobacco litigation case to file briefs on
+expected lawyers in an upcoming tobacco litigation case to file briefs